Roydl/Crypto/README.md

 # Roydl.Crypto

-The idea is to create a comfortable way to translate data.
+The idea was to create a comfortable way to translate data.
 You can easily create instances of any type to translate  `Stream`, `byte[]` or `string` data.
 With the exception of `AES` encryption and decryption, extension methods are also provided for all types.

 ---